calaldees/teachingWorkshops/teacherEducation/national_documentation/CCF.md

 ### Learn how to

 1. Plan effective lessons, by:
-    1. Observing how expert colleagues break tasks down into constituent components when first setting up independent practice (e.g. using tasks that scaffold pupils through meta-cognitive and procedural processes) and deconstructing this approach.  #4-Classroom-Learn-how-1-observe_task_breakdown
+    1. a Observing how expert colleagues break tasks down into constituent components when first setting up independent practice (e.g. using tasks that scaffold pupils through meta-cognitive and procedural processes) and deconstructing this approach.  #4-Classroom-Learn-how-1-observe_task_breakdown
 2. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Using modelling, explanations and scaffolds, acknowledging that novices need more structure early in a domain. #4-Classroom-Learn-how-2-scaffold_novices
+    1. b Using modelling, explanations and scaffolds, acknowledging that novices need more structure early in a domain. #4-Classroom-Learn-how-2-scaffold_novices
-    2. Enabling critical thinking and problem solving by first teaching the necessary foundational content knowledge. #4-Classroom-Learn-how-3-criticality_requires_knowledge
+    2. c Enabling critical thinking and problem solving by first teaching the necessary foundational content knowledge. #4-Classroom-Learn-how-3-criticality_requires_knowledge
-    3. Removing scaffolding only when pupils are achieving a high degree of success in applying previously taught material.  #4-Classroom-Learn-how-4-remove_scaffolds
+    3. d Removing scaffolding only when pupils are achieving a high degree of success in applying previously taught material.  #4-Classroom-Learn-how-4-remove_scaffolds
-    4. Providing sufficient opportunity for pupils to consolidate and practise applying new knowledge and skills.  #4-Classroom-Learn-how-5-practice_to_master
+    4. e Providing sufficient opportunity for pupils to consolidate and practise applying new knowledge and skills.  #4-Classroom-Learn-how-5-practice_to_master
 3. Make good use of expositions, by:
-    1. Discussing and analysing with expert colleagues how to use concrete representation of abstract ideas (e.g. making use of analogies, metaphors, examples and non-examples). #4-Classroom-Learn-how-6-model_concrete_abstract
+    1. f Discussing and analysing with expert colleagues how to use concrete representation of abstract ideas (e.g. making use of analogies, metaphors, examples and non-examples). #4-Classroom-Learn-how-6-model_concrete_abstract
 4. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Starting expositions at the point of current pupil understanding. #4-Classroom-Learn-how-7-link_prior_knowledge
+    1. g Starting expositions at the point of current pupil understanding. #4-Classroom-Learn-how-7-link_prior_knowledge
-    2. Combining a verbal explanation with a relevant graphical representation of the same concept or process, where appropriate.  #4-Classroom-Learn-how-8-verbal_with_visual
+    2. h Combining a verbal explanation with a relevant graphical representation of the same concept or process, where appropriate.  #4-Classroom-Learn-how-8-verbal_with_visual
 5. Model effectively, by:
-    1. Discussing and analysing with expert colleagues how to make the steps in a process memorable and ensuring pupils can recall them(e.g. naming them, developing mnemonics, or linking to memorable stories).  #4-Classroom-Learn-how-9-model_memorable_story_mnemonics
+    1. i Discussing and analysing with expert colleagues how to make the steps in a process memorable and ensuring pupils can recall them(e.g. naming them, developing mnemonics, or linking to memorable stories).  #4-Classroom-Learn-how-9-model_memorable_story_mnemonics
 6. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Narrating thought processes when modelling to make explicit how experts think (e.g. asking questions aloud that pupils should consider when working independently and drawing pupils’ attention to links with prior knowledge). #4-Classroom-Learn-how-10-narrate_metacognitive
+    1. j Narrating thought processes when modelling to make explicit how experts think (e.g. asking questions aloud that pupils should consider when working independently and drawing pupils’ attention to links with prior knowledge). #4-Classroom-Learn-how-10-narrate_metacognitive
-    2. Exposing potential pitfalls and explaining how to avoid them. #4-Classroom-Learn-how-11-explicit_common_errors
+    2. k Exposing potential pitfalls and explaining how to avoid them. #4-Classroom-Learn-how-11-explicit_common_errors
 7. Stimulate pupil thinking and check for understanding, by:
-    1. Discussing and analysing with expert colleagues how to consider the factors that will support effective collaborative or paired work (e.g. familiarity with routines, whether pupils have the necessary prior knowledge and how pupils are grouped). #4-Classroom-Learn-how-12-group_pair_guidance
+    1. l Discussing and analysing with expert colleagues how to consider the factors that will support effective collaborative or paired work (e.g. familiarity with routines, whether pupils have the necessary prior knowledge and how pupils are grouped). #4-Classroom-Learn-how-12-group_pair_guidance
-    2. Receiving clear, consistent and effective mentoring in how to provide scaffolds for pupil talk to increase the focus and rigour of dialogue. #4-Classroom-Learn-how-13-increase_focus
+    2. m Receiving clear, consistent and effective mentoring in how to provide scaffolds for pupil talk to increase the focus and rigour of dialogue. #4-Classroom-Learn-how-13-increase_focus
 8. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Planning activities around what you want pupils to think hard about. #4-Classroom-Learn-how-14-plan_focus
+    1. n Planning activities around what you want pupils to think hard about. #4-Classroom-Learn-how-14-plan_focus
-    2. Including a range of types of questions in class discussions to extend and challenge pupils (e.g. by modelling new vocabulary or asking pupils to justify answers). #4-Classroom-Learn-how-15-questioning_feedback_vocabulary
+    2. o Including a range of types of questions in class discussions to extend and challenge pupils (e.g. by modelling new vocabulary or asking pupils to justify answers). #4-Classroom-Learn-how-15-questioning_feedback_vocabulary
-    3. Providing appropriate wait time between question and response where more developed responses are required. #4-Classroom-Learn-how-16-thinking_time
+    3. p Providing appropriate wait time between question and response where more developed responses are required. #4-Classroom-Learn-how-16-thinking_time

 ## Adaptive Teaching (Standard 5 – ‘Adapt teaching’)